pypa/packaging.python.org/source/prerequisites.rst

 You will not have wheel, so you’ll need to run: pip install wheel

 * If you're using a verison of Python which didn't install pip, setuptools and wheel, follow the steps below.

+*If you’re using a Python install on Linux that’s managed by the system package manager (e.g “yum”, “apt-get” etc...), and you want to use the system package manager to install or upgrade pip, then see Installing pip/setuptools/wheel with Linux Package Managers \\provide link

+*Otherwise:

+  1. Securely Download get-pip.py //provide link
+  2. Run "python get-pip.py" in your Terminal or Command Prompt.
+[2] This command will install or upgrade pip.
+Also, it will install setuptools and wheel if they’re not installed already.